dddappp/A-IC-Rust-Demo/README.md

 * `icRustProjectDirectoryPath` is directory path where IC Rust on-chain contract code is placed.
 It should be a readable and writable directory path in container.
 * `icRustCanisterName` is name of IC Rust backend canister.
 It's recommended to use snake_case naming style.
 Currently the tool will also use it as the name of the `.did` file.

+> **Tip**
+>
+> Since the dddappp v0.0.1 image is updated frequently,
+> if you have run this image before,
+> you may be required to manually delete the image and pull it again before `docker run`.
+> You can use the shell commands in the "Tips" section below to do this.
+>

 ### Implementing Business Logic